 The therapist should enter sessions with an open mind and be ready to question their own biases and assumptions.
 The goal of the therapist is to understand the individual's assumptions with clarity that the individual themselves may not be able to muster.

 A belief that lies at the heart of existential counselling is that even though humans are essentially alone in the world, they long to be connected with others.
 This belief can help to explain why certain concerns appear and may help the individual understand why they feel the way they do sometimes.

 Another interesting theory is that inner conflict stems from an individual's confrontation with the givens of existence.
 These givens were noted by influential psychotherapist Irvin D. Yalom, and include:

-- freedom and its attendant responsibility
+- freedom and responsibility

 - existential isolation

 They say the only certainties in life are death and taxes.
 Certainly, we are all guaranteed to die.
 This can provoke intense anxiety in us, or an avoidance of the topic altogether, consciously or otherwise.
 Yet to face our death anxiety when necessary, to work through it, and to come to terms with the fact of our eventual demise can be extremely liberating.